microsoft/vscode-essentials/docs/en/06-advanced-editing.md

 ### Snippets

 Another way to avoid repetitive tasks is to use _snippets_.
-These are code templates that you can insert by typing a keyword, then validating with `Tab`.
+These are code templates that you can insert by typing a keyword, then confirming with `Tab`.
 VS Code already offers some, but it is possible to create new ones or install them via extensions.

 Snippets appear in the autocomplete list with `Ctrl+Space`.
 It is possible to see the list of available snippets for the current language by selecting `Snippets: Insert Snippet` in the command palette.
 VS Code includes some by default, particularly for JavaScript, TypeScript, Markdown, PHP, HTML, and others.